Attaining B1 level according to the Common European Framework of Reference for Languages (CEFR)

 Reading comprehension: understanding texts that consist mainly of high frequency everyday language; understanding the description of events, feelings and wishes in personal letters.

 Listening comprehension: understanding the main points of clear standard speech on familiar matters; understanding the main points of many radio or TV programmes on current affairs or topics of personal interest as long as the delivery is relatively slow and clear.

-Important: Students of the program Erasmus+ incoming must contact The Language Centre of the University through Infostudenti Service by selecting SLAM.
+Attendance: compulsory Important: Students of the program Erasmus+ incoming must contact the Language Centre of the University through Infostudenti Service by selecting SLAM.

 Students who attained a level lower than B1 at the entry-level test will have to attend the course.

-The course consists of 40 hours of in-person learning and 60 hours of self-study on the online platform.
+The course consists of 20 hours of in-person learning.

 M. Bovermann, D. Niebisch, S. Penning-Hiemstra, Schritte international.
 Neu.
 Deutsch als Fremdsprache, Hueber, Bd.
 5.